Black Friday is here! Get up to 30% off on Devart products!

 Conclusion

-dbForge Studio for MySQL makes it easy to create, edit, and delete user accounts, grant or revoke privileges at both global and object levels, and take full control of database access.
+dbForge Studio for MySQL is the ultimate solution for database administration that makes it easy to create, edit, and delete user accounts, grant or revoke privileges at both global and object levels, and take full control of database access.
 In practice, it means that performing these tasks through the graphical interface, rather than typing out code, significantly enhances the speed and simplicity of user management.

 dbForge Studio for MySQL